Watch the video below and then read on for five reasons why Thailand is a gay- and LGBTQ-welcoming destination.

 2. Military service

-Thai LGBT people can serve openly in the military
+Thai LGBTQ+ people can serve openly in the military

-Again, unlike America where Trans people were recently banned from serving, Thailand welcomes anyone into its military ranks.
+Again, unlike America, where Trans people have been banned from serving by certain administrations, Thailand welcomes anyone into its military ranks.

 Transgender people are widely accepted

-While there are many roads to pave when it comes to transgender rights in Thailand, the community as a whole is widely accepted and in some ways celebrated.
-The popular opinion of trans people is extremely favourable and trans individuals are well represented in pop culture and Thai television.
-And although it was overturned last year in an unfortunate defeat, transgender people were legally allowed to change their gender from 1932 – 2018!
+While there are many roads to pave when it comes to transgender rights in Thailand, the community as a whole is widely accepted and, in some ways, celebrated.
+The popular opinion of trans people is extremely favourable, and trans individuals are well-represented in pop culture and Thai television.

 Header image courtesy of The Tourism Authority of Thailand.

-All information taken from Equaldex and correct as of February 27, 2019.
+All information is taken from Equaldex and correct as of February 27, 2019.

 After ten years running the world's premiere gay tour agency, Out Adventures, Robert Sharp shares 10 insights into entrepreneurship and gay travel.
 Read More